mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 choice, it fixes the magnitude for derived units, and we must assign, say, $(5280 m_f) / (3600 m_s)$ to the _mile per hour_.

 The one exception to the arbitrariness of magnitudes is _dimensionless_ units.
-Because their dimension is null, quantities of these units can be meaningfully compared to their squares and other powers.
-For example, the magnitude of _percent_ is $1 / 100$, and the magnitude of _squared percent_ (or _pertenk_, "per-10-k") is
-$1 / 10000$.
+Because their dimension is the identity, quantities of these units can be meaningfully compared to their squares and other powers.
+For example, the magnitude of _percent_ is $1 / 100$, and the magnitude of _squared percent_ (or _pertenk_, "per-10-k") is $1 / 10000$.
 We cannot choose another value for the magnitude without producing observably incorrect results.

 ### Requirements and Representation